311crimemap/nuisancemaps/ops/deploy/README.md

 Initially, need to create stanza (should be done already, if a backup has been made from prod.)
 But if restoring from prod to staging, etc. will need to create stanza.

+Note this needs to be exec'd in a postgres container actively running pg. (e.g. not just bash in container)

 ```
 kubectl exec -it postgres-0 -- bash